sjl/.plan/README.markdown

 * Implemented last call optimization in [Bones][].
 Not much of a speed improvement for the particular GGP games I've been testing with, but it had to happen at some point, so we can write actual Prolog without blowing the stack.
+* Got a good start on splitting apart the Bones store like I wrote about above.
+  It'll probably take another day or two two finish up.